 May 17, 2025

-I remember holding up my Game Boy Color and a kid and being able to see the magic inside—wires, chips.
-Now?
-Most devices are sealed, sterile slabs of glass and metal.
-But a quiet rebellion is bubbling up: transparent tech is making a comeback.
-And I think it’s more than just nostalgia—it’s a reaction to the bland, homogenized world of modern gadget design.
+One of my core memories as a kid is holding up my Game Boy Color and being able to see the magic inside—wires and chips beneath the clear purple plastic.
+But most of the devices I handle now are sealed, sterile slabs of glass and metal.
+Transparent tech is making a comeback, and I think it’s more than just nostalgia—it’s a reaction to the bland, homogenized world of modern gadget design.

 Are you a fan of transparent tech designs?